Marazion Town Hall: History

 On account of the relatively small population of the town, the borough council, which had met in the town hall, was abolished under the Municipal Corporations Act 1883.
 The building was subsequently transferred to a specially formed entity, the Marazion Town Trust, with the mayor, Thomas Lean, becoming the first chairman of the trust.
-The building subsequently became known as St Thomas's Hall: the ground floor of the building went on to become the local fire brigade headquarters and then, in 1933, it became a branch of Barclays Bank.
+The building comprises the council chamber and St Thomas's Hall on the first floor, whilst the ground floor of the building was originally a market hall, but became the local fire brigade headquarters (from 1892) and later a seed merchants, with a bank branch at the front (from 1891) and the two town lock-ups at the rear (until 1927).
+The bank became a sub-branch of Barclays Bank.

-In the late 20th century, the ground floor of the building was converted for use as a local history museum.
-Items included in the collection included a 17th-century cooking pot from a foundry near Taunton in Somerset and an exhibition associated with the Queen Elizabeth-class battleship, HMS Warspite, which ran aground under tow on rocks near Prussia Cove, 3 miles to the east of the town, in 1947.
-The local parish council, which became Marazion Town Council in 1974, chose to use All Saints Church Hall its meeting place, but continued to post notices of its meetings on the notice board outside the town hall.
+In 1992 the ground floor of the building was converted for use as a local history museum.
+Items included in the collection included a 17th-century cooking pot from a foundry near Taunton in Somerset and an exhibition associated with the Queen Elizabeth-class battleship, HMS Warspite, which ran aground under tow on rocks near Prussia Cove, 3 miles to the east of the town, in 1947 and was subsequently broken up on Marazion beach between 1950 and 1956.
+The local parish council became Marazion Town Council in 1974, which meets in the council chamber in the town hall, although it chose to use the more spacious All Saints Church Hall as the meeting place during COVID-19 pandemic restrictions, but continued to post notices of its meetings on the notice board outside the town hall.